rudradevmandal/abc/docs/Blog/Podolsky 1928.md

 Therefore, we get the same scalar product as we got before.
 This is the precise way, the inner product of a vector is defined in any coordinate system.
 In 3D-Euclidean space we do not notice this because the space is self-dual i.e., there is no distinction between the 2 vector spaces.
 So, the components are exactly the same. knowingly,or, unknowningly, we have always done it.
 While normalisng a complex quantity, we take its conjugate, i.e., one quantity is taken from the *normal complex plane* and the other from the *dual complex plane*.
 So, the conjugate of a complex number exists in the dual complex vector space.
 The whole idea of row and coloumn vectors is based on the *dual vector spaces*.
 All the row vectors are a part of a *vector space* and all the column vectors are part of its *dual vector space*.
 That's why, we get a scalar when we multiply a row vector with a column vector.
 Essentially, we are calculating the dot or scalar or inner product.
 We do it all the time in Quantum Mechanics, when we find a scalar quantity such as $$\left\langle\phi\vert\psi\right\rangle$$ or $$\left\langle A\vert B\right\rangle$$. *Therefore, in general,* ***we always find the inner product between a vector and its dual***

-Generalising this idea (*This is called the Einstein's summation convention where repeated indecies are, automatically, summed over*),
+Generalising this idea (*This is called the Einstein's summation convention where repeated indices are, automatically, summed over*),

 $$
 \begin{align*}